bcaccinolo/code-examples/elixir/supervisor1/README.md

 # Supervisor1

-Simple supervision app just launchind 2 processes.
+Simple supervision app just launching 2 processes.

+# How to launch?

+`iex -S mix` will launch the supervision tree cause it is configured in `mix.exs`.